ogs22/cookbook/glossary/public_key.md

-Some kinds of encryption use two 'keys'; each is a whole number.
+Some kinds of encryption use two ’keys’; each is a whole number.
 The public key is used for encrypting messages to a particular person, and is made publicly available.
 It is the product of two very large prime numbers.